-If P has been completely factorized and an invocation of the routine GenRecursively finds P to be one, the factorization in factor[] is a load balanced max-block.
+If P has been completely factorized and an invocation of the routine GenRecursively finds P to be one, the factorization in factor[] is a load balanced Max block.
 If not, the routine expands the search along each dimension, by attempting to assign a factor to each dimension and then backtracking to determine more possible solutions.

-The possible assignment of a factor to a dimension is determined by $\gcd(P, \operatorname{offset}[i])$ .
-The gcd determines the number of different I/O processes that handle blocks along that dimension.
-If the gcd is 1, it means all the I/O processes own blocks along that dimension.
-The number of I/O processes is correspondingly lower for higher gcd values.
-The number of I/O processes along a dimension i is given by $f = P/\gcd(P, \operatorname{offset}[i])$ .
-Also, along a dimension, all I/O processes own a block before any I/O process owns a second block.
-Hence f can be assigned as a factor to that dimension.
-The algorithm uses these observations to enumerate the load balanced max-blocks.
+The possible assignment of a factor to a dimension is determined by gcd(P, offset[i]).
+The gcd determines the number of different I/O processors that handle blocks along that dimension.
+If the gcd is 1, it means all the I/O processors own blocks along that dimension.
+For larger gcds the number of I/O processors is correspondingly lower.
+The number of I/O processors along a dimension i is given by f = P/gcd(P, offset[i]).
+Also, along a dimension, all I/O processors own a block before any I/O processor owns a second block.
+Hence f can be assigned